Holocaust Remembrance Week will be held January 25 - 29, 2021.

 Klein, Gerda Weissmann.
 All But My Life.
 Survivor memoir; describes concentration camps and death march; author and account are also the subject of Oscar-winning documentary, One Survivor Remembers; excerpts are available in the ODLE

 Ozsváth, Zsuzsanna.
 When the Danube Ran Red.
-Survivor memoir; describes hiding, witnessing the mass shooting of Jews; Texas connection: Author is an Endowed Chair in Holocaust Studies at UT-Dallas; a few chapters may be found in the ODLE; NOTE: an interview with Ozsváth will be broadcast during Holocaust Remembrance Week
+Survivor memoir; describes hiding, witnessing the mass shooting of Jews; Texas connection: Author is an Endowed Chair in Holocaust Studies at UT-Dallas; a few chapters may be found in the ODLE; NOTE: an interview with Ozsváth can be viewed here (Part I) and here (Part II)

 Pagis, Dan.
 The Selected Poetry of Dan Pagis, translated by Stephen Mitchell.
 Poems by a survivor; includes famous Holocaust poems, including “Written in Pencil on the Sealed Railway Car”; several poems may be found in the ODLE